mainady187/Amazon-Reviews-2017/README.md

 Optimized Feature Layer: Re-engineered text vectorization using TfidfVectorizer capped at 3,000 max features with ngram_range=(1, 2) to capture contextual phrase pairs (e.g., "not good").

  Model Benchmarking & Performance
 During the development phase, a benchmarking pipeline was built to evaluate three algorithms (Multinomial Naive Bayes, Logistic Regression, and Linear Support Vector Machine).
-The Linear SVM delivered the most robust boundary separation and was selected for production inference.
+The Multinomial Naive Bayes delivered the most robust boundary separation and was selected for production inference.

- Production Classifier Performance (Linear SVM)
-The model achieves an outstanding overall accuracy of 88.32% on unseen testing data:
+ Production Classifier Performance (Multinomial Naive Bayes) The model achieves an outstanding overall accuracy of 89.42% on unseen testing data:

 ========================================
 Overall Accuracy: 89.42%